waltersmac/Task-Tracker-API/README.md

     ├── Makefile           <- Makefile with commands like `make requirements` (To be updated) ├── README.md          <- The top-level README for developers using this project.
-    ├── api                <- FastAPI application scripts (To be added) ├── data               <- Hold the sqlite database ├── core               <- This holds the sql_db, models, schema and the crud scripts ├── models             <- Holds the data structures i.e linked list, stack, queue, binary tree, etc (To be added) │
+    ├── api                <- FastAPI application scripts (To be added) ├── data               <- Hold the sqlite database.
+This will be created when the API is run for the first time.
+    ├── core               <- This holds the sql_db, models, schema and the crud scripts ├── models             <- Holds the data structures i.e linked list, stack, queue, binary tree, etc (To be added) │